 Applying the plugin

-You apply the Gradle Enterprise sbt plugin to your build by adding the following configuration block to a new or existing project/plugins.sbt
+Apply the Develocity sbt plugin to your build by adding the following configuration block to a new or existing project/plugins.sbt

 file in your sbt project.
 The sbt plugin will be downloaded automatically from Maven Central once you load your build.

-All Gradle Enterprise settings are grouped under one configuration object that needs to be set in the Global
+All Develocity settings are grouped under one configuration object that is recommended to be set in the ThisBuild

 scope.
-Unless you intend to publish build scans to scans.gradle.com, the minimum configuration required is that of the Gradle Enterprise server URL.
+Unless you intend to publish Build Scans to scans.gradle.com, the minimum configuration required is that of the Develocity server URL.

 Other configuration options will be described as we introduce each feature, but you can find all configuration options in the configuration reference.